MysteryBlokHed/userscripts/PollEvReveal/README.md

 # PollEvReveal

-Show the names of people who submitted answers on Poll Everywhere
+Show the names of people who submitted answers on Poll Everywhere.
+This currently only works for Q&A questions.

 ## Use